 1. Tomatoes

-Tomatoes are a top vegetable choice for a raised bed gardens.
+Tomatoes are a top vegetable choice for a raised bed garden.
 The above-ground height allows the soil to warm up earlier in the season than in-ground garden beds.
 Even gardeners with large in-ground gardens often choose to grow their tomatoes in raised beds.
-Here are some excellent tomatoes to grow in raised bed gardens:

 Further Reading: How to Grow Tomatoes